ManimCommunity/manim/docs/source/installation.rst

    today that are generally incompatible with each other.
    This documentation **only** covers the installation of the *community edition*; trying to use instructions intended for other versions of manim or vice versa will likely result in failure.
    In particular, most video tutorials are outdated.
-For more information, please read `Differences between Manim Versions`_.
+For more information, please read :doc:`installation/Differences between Manim Versions`.

 Installing dependencies
 ***********************